socketstream/socketstream/README.md

 We follow a few guiding principals to keep the framework lean, modular and extensible whilst ensuring your app can easily integrate with other great Node.js modules such as [Express.js](http://expressjs.com), [Everyauth](https://github.com/bnoguchi/everyauth) and [thousands](http://search.npmjs.org) more.

 SocketStream 0.3 is in full-time development, rapidly progressing thanks to frequent contributions from a [growing community](http://groups.google.com/group/socketstream) of developers.
-Now the 0.3 API is pretty much stable, there will one one further beta releases to refine features and improve existing code before we push 0.3.0 to NPM.
+Now the 0.3 API is pretty much stable there will be frequent updates to master before 0.3.0 is pushed to NPM later in April.
 Demos and more documentation coming soon.